rurban/safeclib/README.md

 system*, a.k.a.
 Autotools.
 This system is well understood and supported by many different platforms and distributions which should allow this library to be built on a wide variety of platforms.
-See the xref:tested-platforms[``Tested Platforms''] section for details on what platforms this library was tested on during its development.
+See the [Tested platforms](#tested-platforms) section for details on what platforms this library was tested on during its development.

 * Building

 For those familiar with autotools you can probably skip this part.
 For those not and want to get right to building the code see below.
-And, for those that need additional information see the 'INSTALL' file in the same directory.
+And, for those that need additional information see the `INSTALL` file in the same directory.

-.To build you do the following:
+To build you do the following:

-    $ ./build-aux/autogen.sh
+    ./build-aux/autogen.sh
-    $ ./configure
+    ./configure
-    $ make
+    make

 `autogen.sh` only needs to be run if you are building from the git repository.
 Optionally, you can do `make check` if you want to run the unit